Sheriff Country

-Sheriff Country is an American police procedural drama television series created by Joan Rater & Tony Phelan & Max Thieriot for CBS, starring Morena Baccarin, Christopher Gorham, Michele Weaver, Matt Lauria, and W. Earl Brown.
+Sheriff Country is an American police procedural drama television series created by Joan Rater, Tony Phelan, and Max Thieriot for CBS, starring Morena Baccarin in the lead role and also starring Christopher Gorham, Michele Weaver, Matt Lauria, and W. Earl Brown.
 It is produced by Jerry Bruckheimer Television and CBS Studios.
-Sheriff Country is the first spin-off of the successful series Fire Country.
+Sheriff Country is the first spin-off of the Fire Country franchise.
 The series premiered on October 17, 2025.
+In December 2025, the series was renewed for a second season which is slated to premiere on October 9, 2026.

 Plot

-Sheriff Mickey Fox investigates criminal activity in Edgewater County while contending with her ex-con father Wes and her wayward daughter Skye.
-An early plotline focuses on the murder of Skye's ex-boyfriend Brandon, a recovering addict.
+Sheriff Mickey Fox investigates the criminal activity in Edgewater County, California, while contending with her ex-con father, Wes, and her wayward daughter, Skye.
+An early plotline focuses on the murder of Skye's ex-boyfriend, Brandon, a recovering addict.